Best 7-seater cars for 2020

 Best used seven-seater cars

-Masses of passenger space and a flexible interior layout make this popular model a decent people mover.
-There's not much luggage space with all seven seats in place, and some engines feel sluggish.
-However, it's good enough to easily be recommended as a Best Buy.
+Masses of passenger space and a flexible interior layout make this full-size MPV a decent people mover.
+There's not much luggage space with all seven seats in place, and some of the lower powered engines feel sluggish.
+However, it’s easily good enough to be worthy of consideration.

 What to avoid when you're buying a seven-seater